AndrewJBateman/angular-highcharts-gauges/README.md

 ## :clipboard: Status & To-Do List

 * Status: basic working app that displays a gauge, configurable from the `app.component.ts` file using values from [Highcharts documentation](https://api.highcharts.com/highcharts/chart#).
-Updated to Angular 9 and working correctly as before but with `error TS2503: Cannot find namespace 'Highstock'.
-20 constructor(options?: Highstock.Options);`
+Updated to Angular 10 and working correctly.
-* To-Do: Use in another Angular app with different config that does not cause errors.
+* To-Do: nothing

 ## :clap: Inspiration